yegor256/iccq.github.io/pages/index.md

 there are at least two areas where most of the current approaches fall short of developer demands: explainability and granularity of predictions.
 In this paper, we propose a novel and simple yet, promising approach to identify potentially vulnerable source code in JavaScript programs.
-The model improves the state-ofthe-art in terms of explainability and prediction granularity as it gives results at the level of individual source code lines, which is fine-grained enough for developers to take immediate actions.
+The model improves the state-of-the-art in terms of explainability and prediction granularity as it gives results at the level of individual source code lines, which is fine-grained enough for developers to take immediate actions.
 Additionally, the model explains each predicted line (i.e., provides the most similar vulnerable line from the